Rich Dad, Poor Dad was one of the first books I ever read on finances.

 Kiyosaki is pretty set on the idea that to build wealth, you’ve got to be a business owner and/or an investor.

-I agree that it takes investing, but I also know you can become wealthy as an employee or being self-employed.
+I agree that it takes investing, but I also know you can become wealthy as an employee or be self-employed.

 However, I do understand the idea behind his mindset.